 Mix eggs, cream of tartar, and powder sugar on medium speed for 4 minutes.

-Locate a picture of Joy on Google, resize your character to make sure that they are less than 2 inches.
+Locate a picture of Joy on Google and resize your character to ensure that they are less than 2 inches.
 Print the picture in color.
-If you have some decent computer skills you can get 6-8 characters on one sheet of paper.
+If you have some decent computer skills, you can get 6-8 characters on one sheet of paper.
 You will need to print off 1 copy of Joy for each figure you will need.

 Tape wax paper (covering the copies of the “Joy”)to the cookie sheet.